-Recognised Organisations and the National Regulator may conduct initial surveys to determine a vessel's compliance to the International Convention for the Prevention of Pollution on Ships (MARPOL) in accordance with applicable legislation, exemptions and standards.
+Recognised Organisations and the National Regulator may conduct initial surveys to determine a vessel's compliance with MARPOL in accordance with applicable legislation, exemptions and standards.

 Note Marine Order 503 requires some vessels to meet the standards for construction and equipment as required by Annex I of MARPOL as a criteria for the issue of a certificate of survey.
 State and Territory, and Commonwealth, legislation may also require MARPOL compliance.